ZHI-ANG/OperatingSystem/Lab3/README.md

 **1. `env_init()`**

+This function is quite similar to the `page_init()` in Lab 2, so it is almost the same as the latter one, except the initializing order of `env_free_list`.

 ``` c
 // Mark all environments in 'envs' as free, set their env_ids to 0,
 // and insert them into the env_free_list.